 Simplified Repayment

 Whether you choose a Direct Consolidation Loan or choose to refinance through a private lender, your loan repayment may be simplified.
-Managing multiple student loan payments may increase your chances of missing a payment.
+Managing multiple student loan payments might increase your chances of missing a payment.
 If you miss even one payment, you may risk damaging your credit score.
 Late payments may also stay on your credit profile for up to seven years.

-Consolidating multiple loans into one may help eliminate some of the stress of juggling multiple loan payments and may make repayment more manageable.
+Consolidating loans into one may help eliminate some of the stress of juggling multiple loan payments and may make repayment more manageable.

 Fixed Interest Rate

 When you refinance your loans through a private lender, your interest rate and terms will be based on your credit score, payment history, type of loan you’re seeking, and other financial factors.
-While requirements may vary by lender, applicants who meet or exceed the lender’s criteria may qualify for better interest rates and terms, thus saving money over the life of the loan.
-Borrowers can also switch from a variable to a fixed interest rate when refinancing through a private lender.
+While requirements may vary by lender, applicants who meet or exceed the lender’s criteria may qualify for better interest rates and terms and save money over the life of the loan.

 With federal Direct Loan Consolidation, as mentioned earlier, a borrower’s interest rate is a weighted average of current loan rates rounded up to the nearest one-eighth of a percentage point, which means this doesn’t typically result in savings for the borrower.
 The borrower does, however, keep their access to federal loan forgiveness programs.